ZabatorXXX/ComWin-Server/Creating-Domain.md

 In Win-DC go to Server Manager then “Manage” button.
 Add roles and Features > Role-based or feature-based installation > Win DC as server selection > Server Roles [v] Active Directory Domain Services > Add Features > Next, Next, Next > Install

 ![image](https://user-images.githubusercontent.com/42642927/217545148-b8183dc6-c411-428f-b7e9-d0736b61dc93.png)

+.
+Domain controller options:
+├── Deployment configuration
+│   └── First select deployment operation “Add a new forest” and Root domain name to be SimonHomeLab.com │
+├── Domain controller options
+│ └── Use standard values and add a password.
+The password I am going to be using is: Password123! .
+│
+├── DNS option
+│   └── We do not create DNS delegation
+│
+├── Additional option
+│   └── NetBIOS domain name is SIMONHOMELAB.
+│
+├── Paths
+│   └── In paths we use standard values
+│
+├── Review Options
+│   └── Just Next.
+│
+├── Prerequisites Chek
+    └── Wait for it to verify and install.

+Server will restart

+Sign back in as Administrator – Password123!